Every Term You’ve Ever Googled: The Big, Badass Skincare Glossary

 It only takes one glance at this summery fruit to imagine the skin-brightening benefits it brings to your complexion.
 Besides being packed with vitamin C, pineapple enzymes offer gentle exfoliation without stripping the skin.
 In fact, it's quite moisturizing and leaves you feeling soft and smooth.
 That's why we included them in our Doctor's Visit Instant Resurfacing Mask.

 Known for its ability to topically plump and hydrate the skin, this amino acid holds 4 times as much moisture when compared to hyaluronic acid.
 It plays well with other active ingredients, particularly vitamin C, and is ideal for those with a drier skin type or anyone who counts dehydration as a skin concern.
+Find this peptide in our Mood Lighting Luminizing Glow Drops.

 The little, tiny openings or holes on the surface of your skin that act as a tunnel for oil and sweat to come through.
 When your pores are clogged with access oil or bacteria, acne can form and your pores are then enlarged to make room for the extra stuff in the tunnel.